teamuness/teamuness.github.io/speakers/index.md

               coach.
 He is the creator of CrossFit Endurance, which specializes in movement with an emphasis in running, cycling, and swimming mechanics.
               MacKenzie and his program have been featured in Competitor, Runner's World, Triathlete, Men's Journal, ESPN Rise, The Economist, and Outside.
-Brian has worked with several Olympians, and also co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
+Brian has worked with Olympians, and also co-authored Power Speed Endurance, and New York Times Best Seller & Men's Journal Health Book of the Year, UnBreakable Runner.
           </div>